 FUN: Hardtails are fun to ride in all conditions and terrains.
 Because hardtails can be used for all-mountain riding, it adds a difficulty element that challenges you to learn new skills to confidently make it down the trail.
 With the rear end unable to absorb any impact, a hardtail has a playful bounce when shredding.

-If you’re looking at buying a new set of wheels, you need to ask yourself what style of riding you want to do with it.
+If you’re looking at buying a new bike, you need to ask yourself what style of riding you want to do with it.
 Your answer will affect the geometry, the spec and the price of the hardtail you choose to buy.

 There are a couple of recommended features you should look for: the wheel size and the braking system.
 Wheel sizes have evolved from the old standard of 26″ to the new standard of 27.5″ (650b).
-For more cross-country riding, the big boy 29″ wheels are great for climbing, rolling over obstacles and clearing more ground, but less favoured for all-mountain and downhill action.
+For more cross-country riding, the big girl 29″ wheels are great for climbing, rolling over obstacles and clearing more ground.

 Your needs will vary depending on your riding style and experience level – here’s a look at what’s out there…

-All Mountain: Do you want to tackle those heftier trails, and you’re willing to spend a little more for a high spec?
-Then all mountain hardtail bikes are for you.
+If you want to tackle heftier trails and you’re willing to spend a little more for a high spec, then all mountain hardtail bikes are for you.
 These will come equipped with higher end components such as a Shimano SLX/XT groupset, and more travel than the entry level bikes – around 100mm – 140mm.